Horse64/core.horse64.org/docs/Concurrency.md

 Concurrent functions in Horse64 are also called *"later functions"*.
-During the time skip, any other code can still run which will make any interleaved executions your program has going resume smoothly.
+During the time skip, any other code can still run which will make any other interleaved executions resume smoothly.

 The `await` keyword extracts the results, and causes errors to bubble up that happened in the call, if any.